 Should Christians Eat in the Church Building?

 As strange as this may sound, many of the non-institutional leaders find that kitchens in church buildings are unauthorized, yet they accept bathrooms and baptisteries.
-The Scriptures authorize none of these, and these are not unauthorized.
+The Scriptures authorize none of these, but these are not unauthorized.
 Some of these churches refuse to fellowship congregations who have inherited a building with a room large enough to serve others and provide a place of fellowship.
 While there is no explicit reference to churches purchasing their own places of meeting from the church collection, non-institutional churches reject this practice of building rooms for “socializing,” which those who accept this call “fellowship.”

 When any of these congregations need something, they often do not object to doing so indirectly through another person besides the church collection.
 Why not provide housing for the preacher with a large room and a large kitchen?
 Then the congregation could eat together, and these churches would see nothing wrong with this.
 However, this is the same thing that the churches with kitchens are doing when they provide a place for the ministers to eat and the church to fellowship.
 According to them, churches are not authorized to build a building on the church’s property where someone might eat and socialize unless that place is the minister’s home.